catseye/Chrysoberyl/README.markdown

 Maybe something other than "emulator" for yoob and BefOS, eh?

+Run requirements and build requirements can be optional.

 ### templates ###

+**Compute if an implementation requires building, based on what language it's in (C, yes, Python, no, Java and Erlang, depends on the distribution), and what tools you need ("as a prerequisite") for building or running.**

 Better provision of documentation in templates.

-Compute if an implementation requires building, based on what language it's in (C, yes, Python, no, Java and Erlang, depends on the distribution).

-List what you need to build or run an implementation.

 Extrapolate the above two for distributions (do that for each implementation in the distribution.)